Chocorean/pibackup/README.md

 # pibackup.sh

 `pibackup.sh` is a bash script that automatically dump a PI sdcard as a shrunk image to a [remote] directory, and handles rotation of several files.
-It is recommend to run it using `cron` so the backups are done without any interaction.
+It is recommended to automate this script using `systemd` timers or `cron`, so the backups are done on a regular basis and without any interaction.

-At the moment, the script is not very flexible and requires manual edit to be adapted to your needs.
+This is still WIP work, let me know if you have ideas about how to improve.

 ## Table of content